kbejnar/un-debounce/README.md

-# de-bounce
+# un-debounce

-This is an alternative implementation to the 'debounce' npm package, written in TypeScript.
+This is an alternative implementation to the 'debounce' npm package.

-It supports all of the functionality of the Underscore debounce functioin, plus a flush method which can be found in the Lodash implementation.

-## Installation
+## Why another debounce?

-`npm install de-bounce`
+The popular 'debounce' package uses an older implementation of Underscore's debounce.
+The older version can leave misleading artifacts in JavaScript profiler, making it difficult to tell which debounced invocations were executed and which were not.

+This version is written in TypeScript and distributed as an ES6 module, which makes it suitable for newer projects.
+All relevant unit tests from Underscore were ported over to ensure that it can be used as a drop-in replacement.

+Also included is a `flush` method similar to the one found in Lodash.

 ## Arguments
 func (Function): The function to debounce.

-[wait=0] (number): The number of milliseconds to delay.
+wait=0 (number): The number of milliseconds to delay.

-[immediate=false] (Object): The options object.
+immediate=false (Object): The options object.

 ## Returns